pip-services/pip-services-docs/content/en/python/commons/data/string_value_map.md

 #### get_as_nullable_boolean
-Converts map element into a boolean or returns null if conversion is not possible.
+Converts map element into a boolean or returns None if conversion is not possible.
 See [BooleanConverter.to_nullable_boolean](../boolean_converter/#to_nullable_boolean)

 > get_as_nullable_boolean(key: str): Optional[bool]

 - **key**: str - a key of element to get.
-- **returns**: Optional[bool] - boolean value of the element or null if conversion is not supported.
+- **returns**: Optional[bool] - boolean value of the element or None if conversion is not supported.

 #### get_as_nullable_datetime
-Converts map element into a Date or returns null if conversion is not possible.
+Converts map element into a Date or returns None if conversion is not possible.
 See [DateTimeConverter.to_nullable_datetime](../date_time_converter/#to_nullable_datetime)

 > get_as_nullable_datetime(key: str): Optional[datetime]

 - **key**: str - a key of element to get.
-- **returns**: Optional[datetime] - Date value of the element or null if conversion is not supported.
+- **returns**: Optional[datetime] - Date value of the element or None if conversion is not supported.

 #### get_as_nullable_double
-Converts map element into a double or returns null if conversion is not possible.
+Converts map element into a double or returns None if conversion is not possible.
 See [DoubleConverter.to_nullable_double](../double_converter/#to_nullable_double)

 > get_as_nullable_double(key: str): Optional[float]

 - **key**: str - a key of element to get.
-- **returns**: Optional[float] - double value of the element or null if conversion is not supported.
+- **returns**: Optional[float] - double value of the element or None if conversion is not supported.

 #### get_as_nullable_float
-Converts map element into a float or returns null if conversion is not possible.
+Converts map element into a float or returns None if conversion is not possible.
 See [FloatConverter.to_nullable_float](../float_converter/#to_nullable_float)

 > get_as_nullable_float(key: str): Optional[float]

 - **key**: str - a key of element to get.
-- **returns**: Optional[float] - float value of the element or null if conversion is not supported.
+- **returns**: Optional[float] - float value of the element or None if conversion is not supported.

 #### get_as_nullable_integer
-Converts map element into an integer or returns null if conversion is not possible.
+Converts map element into an integer or returns None if conversion is not possible.
 See [IntegerConverter.to_nullable_integer](../integer_converter/#to_nullable_integer)

 > get_as_nullable_integer(key: str): Optional[int]

 - **key**: str - a key of element to get.
-- **returns**: Optional[int] - integer value of the element or null if conversion is not supported.
+- **returns**: Optional[int] - integer value of the element or None if conversion is not supported.

 #### get_as_nullable_long
-Converts map element into a long or returns null if conversion is not possible.
+Converts map element into a long or returns None if conversion is not possible.
 See [LongConverter.to_nullable_long](../long_converter/#to_nullable_long)

 > get_as_nullable_long(key: str): Optional[float]

 - **key**: str - a key of element to get.
-- **returns**: Optional[float] - long value of the element or null if conversion is not supported.
+- **returns**: Optional[float] - long value of the element or None if conversion is not supported.

 #### get_as_nullable_map
-Converts map element into an AnyValueMap or returns null if conversion is not possible.
+Converts map element into an AnyValueMap or returns None if conversion is not possible.

 > get_as_nullable_map(key: str): Optional[[AnyValueMap](../any_value_map)]

 - **key**: str - a key of element to get.
-- **returns**: Optional[[AnyValueMap](../any_value_map)] - AnyValueMap value of the element or null if conversion is not supported.
+- **returns**: Optional[[AnyValueMap](../any_value_map)] - AnyValueMap value of the element or None if conversion is not supported.

 #### get_as_nullable_string
-Converts map element into a string or returns null if conversion is not possible.
+Converts map element into a string or returns None if conversion is not possible.
 See [StringConverter.to_nullable_string](../string_converter/#to_nullable_string)

 > get_as_nullable_string(key: str): Optional[str]

 - **key**: str - a key of element to get.
-- **returns**: str - string value of the element or null if conversion is not supported.
+- **returns**: str - string value of the element or None if conversion is not supported.

 #### get_as_nullable_type
 Converts map element into a value defined by specied typecode.
-If conversion is not possible it returns null.
+If conversion is not possible it returns None.
 See [TypeConverter.to_nullable_type](../type_converter/#to_nullable_type)

 > get_as_nullable_type(value_type: [TypeCode](../../convert/type_code), key: str): Optional[Any]

 - **value_type**: [TypeCode](../../convert/type_code) - the TypeCode that defined the type of the result
 - **key**: str - a key of element to get.
-- **returns**: Optional[Any] - element value defined by the typecode or null if conversion is not supported.
+- **returns**: Optional[Any] - element value defined by the typecode or None if conversion is not supported.

 #### get_as_object